jshttp/forwarded/README.md

 ```

 Parse the `X-Forwarded-For` header from the request.
 Returns an array
-of the addresses, including the socket address for the `req`.
-In reverse
+of the addresses, including the socket address for the `req`, in reverse
 order (i.e. index `0` is the socket address and the last index is the
 furthest address, typically the end-user).